ShaogangRen/WEP-Word-Embedding/README.md

 This is the code for the paper 'Word Embedding with Neural Probabilistic Prior', Ren et al., SDM 2024.

-Representation learning for sequences is still an important topic in information retrieval, vector representation-based databases, etc. It is an important tool when only a small training dataset is available.
+Representation learning for tokens in sequences is still an important topic in information retrieval, vector representation-based databases, etc. It is an important tool when only a small training dataset is available.
 The proposed neural probabilistic prior can be extended to other token representation learning problems, e.g., protein sequences, molecule sequences, etc.

 ## Run the code